-- 97 per cent of headteachers at Rights Respecting Schools said the award had improved children’s respect for themselves and each other.
+- 97% of headteachers at Rights Respecting Schools said the award had improved children’s respect for themselves and each other

-- 93 per cent of headteachers at Rights Respecting Schools said the award had helped children to embrace diversity and overcome prejudices.
+- 93% of headteachers at Rights Respecting Schools said the award had helped children to embrace diversity and overcome prejudices

-- “We all know our rights and know that if our rights aren’t respected we can do something.”
-Primary pupil at an RRSA school
+- “We all know our rights and know that if our rights aren’t respected we can do something.” – Primary pupil at a Rights Respecting School

 Children feel safe

-The programme gives children a powerful language to use to express themselves and to challenge the way they are treated.
+The Rights Respecting Schools Award gives children a powerful language to use to express themselves and to challenge the way they are treated.
 They are also able to challenge injustices for other children.
 Children and young people are empowered to access information that enables them to make informed decisions about their learning, health and wellbeing.

-- 76 per cent of headteachers at Rights Respecting Schools say the award has helped to reduce bulling and exclusions.
+- 76% of headteachers at Rights Respecting Schools say the award has helped to reduce bulling and exclusions

 - “Learning about rights has made them [children] more confident about speaking out.
 They are more confident and articulate.” – Parent of a pupil at an Rights Respecting School

-- “Teachers empower us and give us confidence.’”
-Secondary pupil at an RRSA school
+- “Teachers empower us and give us confidence.” – Secondary pupil at a Rights Respecting School

 Children have better relationships